Wellness

 Yes, sweating out a fever is a popular home remedy that has been used for centuries to alleviate symptoms of illness.
 However, is it good to sweat out a fever?
 There is an ongoing debate among medical professionals about the effectiveness and safety of this practice.
 Let us take a closer look at the potential risk of sweating out a fever and possible alternative ways.

-Does sweating mean Fever is Breaking?
+Does sweating mean the Fever is Breaking?

 Well, yes.
 Sweating does help in breaking the fever and bringing back normal body temperature.

-This is why you can find yourself profusely sweating during fever because your body is trying to adapt and cool down the fever-induced raised temperature.
+This is why you can find yourself profusely sweating during a fever because your body is trying to adapt and cool down the fever-induced raised temperature.

 When a person has a fever, the normal body temperature (which is around 98.6 degrees) starts changing and fluctuating and mostly rises.